 Where it suffers is in terms of the emotional depth, in the development of the side characters, and to an extent the core relationship between Ren and Kumatetsu.
 Although, to be fair, the latter is reasonably well handled.

-In terms of basic themes The Boy and the Beast is similar to Hosuda’s previous films Summer Wars and Wolf Children.
+In terms of basic themes The Boy and the Beast is similar to Hosoda’s previous films Summer Wars and Wolf Children.
 Like both previous films, The Boy and the Beast is about family: about losing it, about finding it, about filling the void in your heart that goes with being human (or wolf) and lonely.

 The theme is handled well enough but too shallowly to really make an impression, and there’s possibly too much comedy distracting from the key moments.
 However the comedy does make for a fun film to watch, and The Boy and the Beast is probably worth seeing just for that.
 I’m certainly not regretting it, and may well pick up a copy for the collection later.

-The Boy and the Beast is still a good film, but it’s not the best that Hosuda can produce, and could have made an amazing TV series that explored the depths of the premise properly.
+The Boy and the Beast is still a good film, but it’s not the best that Hosoda can produce, and could have made an amazing TV series that explored the depths of the premise properly.

 I saw the subtitled version but the dub sounds pretty good in this trailer.